teraspora/trig_worms/README.md

 Do please try it out at <https://teraspora.github.io/trig_worms/>, but don't complain or file issues at this point!
 And don't expect it to work on mobile:  that's not a priority at the moment, large screens are the target.
 If it crashes your browser, sorry, tough!

+## TODO:

+- Fix UI colours not updating properly in some cases
+- Fix **Github**, **ZU** & **IO** button links
+- Update **Pause** to **Play** when paused
+- Curve show/hide styling - put checkboxes on LHS
+- Keyboard shortcuts
+- Update this `README` with full documentation
+- Fix `init()`  multiplying scenes
+- Allow user to vary curve parameters
+- Allow user to specify own functions
+- Button to remove persistence by calling `clearRect()` every frame
+- Option to clear to a given opacity
+- Bubbles
+- Other browsers
+- Mobile
+- Multiple canvases
+- Refactor:
+  - Organise inputs better
+  - Use web components
+- Mutate using shader